xlladdins/xll/docs/Excel4MacrosA-D.md

 **APPLY.STYLE**?(style\_text)

-Style\_text    is the name, as text, of a previously defined style.
-If style\_text is not defined, APPLY.STYLE returns the \#VALUE\! error value and interrupts the macro.
+Style\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name, as text, of a previously defined style.
+If style\_text is not defined, APPLY.STYLE returns the
+\#VALUE\! error value and interrupts the macro.
 If style\_text is omitted, the Normal style is applied to the selection.

 **Related Functions**

-DEFINE.STYLE   Defines a cell style
+DEFINE.STYLE&nbsp;&nbsp;&nbsp;Defines a cell style

-DELETE.STYLE   Deletes a cell style
+DELETE.STYLE&nbsp;&nbsp;&nbsp;Deletes a cell style

-MERGE.STYLES   Imports styles from another workbook into the active workbook
+MERGE.STYLES&nbsp;&nbsp;&nbsp;Imports styles from another workbook into the active workbook

 Return to [top](#A)